kevencript/uk-challange/README.md

 `The migrations and the population` of the database with the initial tables/data `are done automatically` by Docker (when we go up our infrastructure in the next steps), however, it is necessary to configure the connection with the database.

- NOTE: In our application, we are using the database in which it was made available by the docker, therefore, `it is not indicated that there is a change in the host field`.(hidden from the example below).
+ NOTE: In our application, we are using the database in which it was made available by the docker, therefore, `it is not indicated that there is a change in the host field` (hidden from the example below).

  ```JSON
  # lib/sequelize/config/config.json